acg425/acg425.github.io/index.md

 ## About Me
+---
 Junior

-Lehigh University | Class of 2025
+Lehigh University / Class of 2025

 Majors: Finance & Business Analytics
+Minor: Data Science

 <!-- Upload your own photo and change the path -->